7.2.C. Application of the Criteria

 b.
 Reappointment

-An Instructor or Instructor (Affiliated) is assessed for reappointment on the basis of his/her performance and achievements in the areas of investigation, teaching, and clinical care (as applicable).
-He/she may be reappointed based on evidence of progress, high quality performance, fulfillment of the applicable criteria, and continuing programmatic need.
+An Instructor or Instructor (Affiliated) is assessed for reappointment on the basis of their performance and achievements in the areas of investigation, teaching, and clinical care (as applicable).
+They may be reappointed based on evidence of progress, high quality performance, fulfillment of the applicable criteria, and continuing programmatic need.

-There should be evidence that the candidate will continue to successfully fill the programmatic need for which the reappointment is made and to make meritorious contributions to his or her discipline and to the School.
+There should be evidence that the candidate will continue to successfully fill the programmatic need for which the reappointment is made and to make meritorious contributions to their discipline and to the School.